eezgiersoy/customer-segmentation-project/README.md

-﻿A project involving segment separation from the data of an online shoe store.
+﻿Segment separation from a dataset of an online shoe store.